SaraAlexie/world-weather-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# World Weather

+Works with the use of World Weather API.
+To run it locally you will need an API key from the World Weather API.

 ## Structure and seperation of concerns

 Having a an organized and easy to understand folder structure makes development easier for the whole team and devs new to the project.
 Seperation of concerns is a fundamental principle that makes software more modular, maintainable, and easier to understand by isolating different functionalities like data management, user interface, and business logic.